pimsmath/m2pi.ca/content/project/2024/compilogic/index.md

 alternative solution that will prove 1 exit door may be as safe as two exit doors given the specific shape and other features of the building.
-This can be achieved by modeling human exiting behaviour and smoke travel time using fluid mechanic and finite element models.
+This can be achieved by modeling human exiting behaviour and smoke travel time using fluid mechanics and finite element models.